Protein meal toxicity

 Treatment

-The antidote for ammonia toxicity (urea poisoning) is oral dosing with vinegar if treated in the early stages of poisoning.
+The antidote for ammonia toxicity is the same as urea poisoning: an oral dose with vinegar if treated in the early stages of poisoning.
 Dosage for cattle is 600ml; sheep 120ml diluted with water.

 Minimising risk of toxicity